Applying for a Liquor Licence

 - Food-Primary Licences for selling liquor by the glass at businesses (restaurants) where the primary purpose is to serve food.

 - Liquor-Primary Licences for selling liquor by the glass at businesses (pubs, bars, lounges, nightclubs, etc.) where the primary purpose is to sell liquor.
 Private clubs require a liquor-primary club licence.

-- Manufacturer's Licences for making liquor at a winery, brewery or distillery (wineries can also apply for an endorsement to their manufacturer's licence to sell wine by the glass, at an on-site winery lounge).
+- Manufacturer's Licences for making liquor at a winery, brewery or distillery.
+Manufacturers can also apply to add a lounge, special event area, tour area and/or picnic area endorsement to their manufacturer’s licence.

 - Special Occasion Licences for individuals and groups holding special events, such as community celebrations, weddings or banquets.